turnerlabs/cstore/README.md

 Simple, secure, and flexible configuration management.

-The cStore CLI provides a command to push config files `$ cstore push service/dev/.env` to remote [storage](docs/STORES.md).
-The pushed files are replaced by a, `cstore.yml` file, that remembers the storage location, file encryption, and other details making restoration locally or by a service as simple as `$ cstore pull -t dev`.
+The cStore CLI provides a command to push config files to remote [storage](docs/STORES.md) using `$ cstore push service/dev/.env`.
+The pushed files are replaced by a, `cstore.yml` [file](docs/CATALOG.md), that remembers the storage location, file encryption, and other details making restoration locally or by a service as simple as `$ cstore pull -t dev`.

 `*.env` and `*.json` are special file types whose secrets can be [tokenized](docs/SECRETS.md), encrypted, stored separately from the configuration, and injected at runtime.